apache/geode/geode-docs/CONTRIBUTE.md

 - [Working with Images and Graphics](#working-with-images-and-graphics)
 - [Writing Guidelines](#writing-guidelines)

+For instructions on building the documentation locally, see `../geode-book/README.md`.

 ## Working with Markdown Files

 You can edit markdown files in any text editor.
 For more, read [Daring Fireball's Markdown Syntax page](https://daringfireball.net/projects/markdown/syntax).